March 26, 2026 (2w ago)

 The $20 spending credit offsets usage charges but doesn't cover add-on subscriptions like Speed Insights or SAML SSO.
 It's essentially a buffer for compute and bandwidth overages.

-Citation capsule: Vercel's Enterprise tier costs approximately $45,000 per year at the median, based on 63 tracked purchases (Vendr, 2026).
+Vercel's Enterprise tier costs approximately $45,000 per year at the median, according to Vendr's buyer guide based on 63 tracked purchases.
 Pro plans start at $20/seat/month with a $20 flexible spending credit that covers usage overages but not add-on subscriptions.

 Related: Next.js hosting cost calculator — calculate your exact Vercel bill

-The Hobby plan gives you 100GB bandwidth, 1 million edge requests, 1 million function invocations, and 4 CPU-hours per month -- all free (Vercel Pricing, 2026).
+The Hobby plan gives you 100GB bandwidth, 1 million edge requests, 1 million function invocations, and 4 CPU-hours per month -- all free, as detailed on Vercel's pricing page.
 When you hit any limit, your project pauses rather than billing you.
 That sounds safe, but there's a significant restriction: Hobby is non-commercial only.
 Running a SaaS product, a storefront, or even a monetized blog violates the terms.

 Here's what the free tier actually looks like in practice: